Catboat-Fish/mining_city/README.md

 This game (currently mining_city) is a game about city and resource management.
 In this game, you are in charge of building a city are tasked with managing resource input and output through natural disasters and social unrest.

+Note: the game is currently in very early development, and therefore unplayable.
+A playable version should be out soon.

 ## Useful information

 How to install as an app: in progress